Although engine failure in modern aeroplanes is quite rare, the take-off phase incorporates all the worst aspects of this type of emergency.

 Any nose-low attitude will avoid the stall.
 Select carburettor heat HOT (as this is a likely cause of rough running) and close the throttle, because a temporary surge in power may divert the student and cause indecision.

 Follow the take-off safety brief and choose a landing site from anything in the windscreen, within easy reach and clear of major obstacles to keep the cabin intact.
 Use flap as required to reach the landing site.

 |Communicate||Transmit MAYDAY (touch) if time permits and when full flap has been selected, master OFF (touch).

-Some things are beyond our control, but by paying proper attention to all preflight preparations we can help to avoid an EFATO.
-Sticking to the priorities of Aviate – Navigate – Communicate greatly increase the chances of survival.
+Some things are beyond our control, but by paying proper attention to all preflight preparations, we can help to avoid an EFATO.
+Sticking to the priorities of Aviate – Navigate – Communicate greatly increases the chances of survival.

 Sitting in the aeroplane, before start up, demonstrate the touch checks, and have the student complete them for themselves.
 They should also move the fuel selector, if they haven't had a chance to already.

-At a suitable time, when traffic permits, simulate the engine failure after takeoff, don't forget to say "simulating."
-The first simulation should be carried out from a generous height, so that the student has time to take the actions required.
+At a suitable time, when traffic permits, simulate the engine failure after take-off, don't forget to say "simulating."
+The first simulation should be carried out from a generous height so the student has time to take the actions required.